jricoiii/jricoiii/content/courses/stat159/support.md

 I will be sending all communications out via Campuswire.

 ## Student Hours
 You've probably heard of *office hours*, I decided this is an outdated term (especially during Covid), so instead I am calling the time that I have set aside each week to help you as my **Student Hours**.
 My students hours are listed in the table below.
-Just send me a Direct Message through Campuswire and I we can chat and figure if we need to have either a Zoom or ISLE session.
+Just send me a Direct Message through Campuswire and we can chat and figure if we need to have either a Zoom or ISLE session.
 If these times do not work for you, send me a message explaining you situation and we will figure out alternative time to meet.

 | Day of Week  | Time Available                 |
 |--------------|--------------------------------|